-Though not widespread (yet!) foldable devices like the Samsung Z Flip, Huawei Mate X, and Mate XS, and the 2020 version of the Motorola Razr, have hit the market.
+Though not widespread, foldable mobile devices have hit the market.
 As these devices become more commonplace, and we see devices with dual screens that can be used as one continue to grow in terms of usage, we can expect web design to change to keep up with the trends and keep a quality user experience.
 This could lead to the biggest change to web design in more than 10 years.
 Let’s take a closer look at what this could mean for web design as we know it.

 Source: Google Trends